vippsas/vipps-developers/newsletters/2022-12-newsletter.md

 * The button text for agreements **with** initial charge is *Betal og start* ("Pay and start").

-**Important:** The Recurring API v2 API will be phased out and will not be available from June 1, 2023.
+**Important:** The Recurring API v2 API will be phased out and will not be available from November 1, 2023.

 ## ePayment API